 For more information, visit the vaccination microsite at https://vaccine.gov.sg.

 Information on the COVID-19 vaccinations can also be found at https://www.moh.gov.sg/covid-19/vaccination.

 For other queries pertaining to vaccination registration, health and safety, post vaccination matters, please contact MOH’s hotline @ 1800 333 9999 for assistance.

-Students are advised to check their NTULearn course site regularly for updates regarding their class arrangements.
+- Students are advised to check their NTULearn course site regularly for updates.

 All large-group lectures will be

 delivered online.
 Tutorials, seminars and lab sessions will generally be conducted in-person.
 Lectures, tutorials, seminars and lab sessions will progressively transition to be conducted fully in-person once the COVID-19 situation stabilises and where permitted by national public health guidelines.

 - Classes are limited to not more than 50 people, where lessons will be held in a sufficiently large venue to ensure safe distancing among students.
 Ensure that the necessary precautionary measures are followed, including SafeEntry and QR code check-in/out.